HandDriver Web Deployment and Usage Guide

 Thumb root joint adjustment;

 Firmware upgrades (if the firmware upgrade is required, it is recommended to download the Windows version.
-Note: always upgrade the DataGlove first, the upgrade the receiver.)
+Note: always upgrade the DataGlove first, then upgrade the receiver.)

 1.2.
 Environmental Requirements